How do I get ING's additional Savings Maximiser variable rate?

 How do I change the name used on my account?

 You will need to provide a certified copy of a Marriage Certificate, Change of Name Certificate or Decree Nisi and Marriage Certificate (whichever is appropriate).
+Note: This document must provide a link between your former and current name.

 How do I lodge my Tax File Number?